 ORMS Matching Service

 A wide variety of educational opportunities exist which includes SUNY’s Didactic Program, as well as additional lectures and seminars specific to the clinical area of interest, and work in the graduate program.

 The resident will have the opportunity to do clinical or laboratory teaching.

 Research opportunities will be in conjunction with graduate studies in the area of clinical interest.

-Leave – 15 days per year, Medical, Dental & Vision Coverage
+Leave – Sick: 5 days/year Annual: 7 days/year and Medical, Dental & Vision Coverage

 *Applicant must be accepted first into the Graduate Program prior to applying through ORMatch. *OD degree from an accredited school of optometry